grafana/mimir/docs/sources/architecture/querier.md

 ### Bucket index disabled

-When [bucket index]({{< relref "../blocks-storage/bucket-index.md" >}}) is disabled, **queriers** iterate over the entire storage bucket to discover all tenants blocks and download the `meta.json` for each block.
+When [bucket index]({{< relref "../blocks-storage/bucket-index.md" >}}) is disabled, **queriers** iterate over the entire storage bucket to discover blocks for all tenants, and download the `meta.json` for each block.
 During this initial bucket scanning phase, a querier is not ready to handle incoming queries yet and its `/ready` readiness probe endpoint will fail.

 While running, queriers periodically iterate over the storage bucket to discover new tenants and recently uploaded blocks.